Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Adaptive Model-Predictive Game Play

-In this computation, the only non-trivially obtained term is~$\nabla_\theta z^*$, whose computation we discussed in \cref{differentiability}.
+Here, the only non-trivial term is~$\nabla_\theta z^*$, whose computation we discussed in \cref{differentiability}.
 To reduce the computational cost, we warm-start using the estimate of the previous time step and terminate early if a maximum number of steps is reached.
 Then, we solve a forward game parametrized by the estimated~$\Tilde{\theta}$ to compute control commands.
 We execute the first control input for the ego agent and repeat the procedure.